le-mn/minhngocle.github.io/index.md

 ## CV
 More about my background study, and academic activities (schools, workshops, conferences,...) can be found in [my CV](Minh_Ngoc_LE_CV.pdf)

+## A little more about me

+My full name in Vietnamese is **Lê Minh Ngọc** (last + middle + first).
+Somehow they don't let me board the airplane so I need to write my first name in the middle, as _Minh Ngoc Le_ (middle + first + last) to get my flight tickets.

+Vietnamese people call others by their first names, so feel free to call me _"Ngoc"_ (pronounced: _ŋok_).
+You can find how to pronounce it [here](https://forvo.com/user/ngocle0915/).

+I know it's hard so I adopted a nickname: _"knock"_ (cute enough)!

+## Where I am now

+I am back at National Tsing Hua University, Taiwan, to continue my master's project, after spending my summer in the Netherlands!

 ## In my free time